-We are now accepting abstracts and proposals for the scientific sessions for the 4th International Keloid Symposium which will be held April 9-12, 2020 in Montego Bay, Jamaica.
+We are now accepting abstracts and proposals for the scientific sessions for the 4th International Keloid Symposium which will be held June 9-12, 2020 in Philadelphia at Thomas Jefferson University.
 All abstracts and proposals should be submitted in Microsoft Word format.
 Images and tables have to be incorporated in the main body of the abstract.
 Word count should be limited to 800 words.

 Please e-mail your submissions to email@example.com.